Capital City Mall

 Capital City Mall is a 608911 sqft regional shopping mall located approximately 5 mi southwest of Harrisburg in Lower Allen Township, Pennsylvania.
 It is one of three enclosed malls in the immediate Harrisburg area, and is the only enclosed mall in Harrisburg's western suburbs.
-The anchor stores are Dick's Sporting Goods, JCPenney, Macy's, Sportsman's Warehouse, Dave & Buster's, and H&M. The mall is owned and operated by PREIT.
+The anchor stores are Dick's Sporting Goods, JCPenney, Macy's, Sportsman's Warehouse, Dave & Buster's, and H&M. The mall is owned and operated by PREIT Realty.

 History

 Capital City Mall was developed by Crown American Corporation, Johnstown, PA and opened in 1974 with Bowman's, Murphy's Mart and Sears as its anchors, as well as a movie theater.
 Bowman's was a locally based department store and closed in 1979.
 Their location was expanded and became the Harrisburg area's first Hess's later that year.
 In 1985, more changes came to the mall.
 G.C.
-Murphy closed its doors and the Garden Grove food court was added to the center of the mall.
+Murphy closed and the Garden Grove food court was added to the center of the mall.
 In August 1987, the vacant G.C.
 Murphy store was reopened as Ames.
 Later, Hess's was sold to May Department Stores in 1995 and they reopened the store into a Hecht's, which opened that fall.
 Ames closed their store in 1995.
 From 1996-1999, the mall was renovated, with the former Ames being expanded and reopening as a JCPenney in November 1995, and Sears completing an expansion and interior renovation in 1999.
 More changes came in 2005 when Hecht's was converted to Macy's, and the Garden Grove food court (now simply called the food court) relocated to the location of the former United Artists movie theater.